theupdateframework/pep-on-pypi-with-tuf/README.rst

 *timestamp*, *snapshot*, *targets* and *root* roles.
 The *timestamp* role signs for a new and consistent snapshot.
 The *snapshot* role signs for the *root*, *targets* and all delegated targets metadata. keys with PyPI.
-The *binned* role signs for all projects that have not registered developer keys with PyPI.
+The *bins* role signs for all projects that have not registered developer keys with PyPI.

 Every year, PyPI administrators are going to sign for *root* role keys.
 After